alex-baumann-ur/TCGADownloadHelp/README.md

 ### 3.4.
 Analyze files
 - A Snakemake pipeline can be used to analyze all downloaded data at once (if wanted).
 - The Snakemake pipeline is a template and is not ready to use for your analysis.
-- Please adapt the rules in the [Snakemake file](Snakefile) to use Snakemake.
+- Please adapt the rules in the [Snakemake file](Snakefile) to use the Snakemake pipeline.
+-